CryptoExperts/whibox_contest_submission_server/README.md

         networks:
             - front_network
         ports:
->           - 5000:5000 # The first number is the external port and can be changed, e.g., to 80:5000 (the second number must not be changed)
+>           - 5000:5000 # The first number is the http external port and can be changed, e.g., to 80:5000 (the second number must not be changed)
+>           - 5443:5443 # The first number is the https external port and can be changed, e.g., to 443:5443 (the second number must not be changed)
         volumes:
             - /volumes/whitebox_program_uploads:/uploads
         environment: